Aran77/WAMG-Highscore-board/README.md

 # WAMG-Highscore-board
-A PHP site for keeping track of players Walk About Mini Gold Scores
+A PHP site for keeping track of players Walk About Mini Golf Scores